statsig-io/docs/docs/experiments-plus/interaction-detection.md

 Interaction Detection is available as a special custom query on an experiment.
 You can pick a second experiment to analyze (along with metrics) and we will show you a quick summary.

+In each section:

+- By Groups: gives you the unit counts based on the collective slice of group assignment
+- Metric Summary Results: shows you the estimated intervals of difference in metric lift
+- Overlapping Unique Users: offers an overview of the general traffic intersection of the two experiments

 ![image](https://graphite-user-uploaded-assets-prod.s3.amazonaws.com/jZMgd0DwQQ1ecgiZmsNS/dd24b23b-d562-4a4e-9b0a-6443b083f24a.png)

 ## Methodology